HyunCafe/my-javascript-notes/topics/jsStrings.md

 ```

 #### parseInt
-Parses a string argument and returns an integer.
+s used to parse a string and return an integer.
+It takes two arguments: the string to be parsed and an optional radix, which specifies the base of the number in the string.
+The first argument can be any string, which will be co
 ```javascript
 parseInt("11", 2) // returns 3.
 ```